-On hot summer days, we have to thank Cuban bartenders for creating such thirst quenching cocktails, like the Mojito and the Daiquiri.
+On hot summer days, we have to thank Cuban bartenders for creating such thirst quenching cocktails, like the Mojito and the classic Daiquiri.
 Both of these are lightly sweetened, rum-based drinks that incorporate lime and sometimes other fruit flavours.
 The key to these drinks is that they are not sickly sweet, well, at least, they shouldn’t be.
-Unfortunately, the classic lime Daiquiri is very hard to find, and many times if you order just a “Daiquiri” at a bar you’ll get a bright red, horribly sweet, strawberry slushy.
-This is because most bartenders assume that the Strawberry Daiquiri is the only Daiquiri.
-If you want to do a person a favour, make them try a Strawberry Daiquiri based on the classic recipe.
+Unfortunately, the classic lime Daiquiri is hard to find outside of good bars and many times if you order just a “Daiquiri” you will get a bright red, horribly sweet, artificially flavoured, strawberry slushy.
+This is because most bartenders assume that the strawberry version is most popular and nobody ever taught them otherwise.

 The are some abominations that masquerade themselves as a Daiquiri, usually in the red, slushy form.
 In some cases, you’ll even get a blob of whipped cream on top.
 What the hell is that all about!
-Cream does not belong in a Daiquiri, no matter what fruit flavour it is, so if you are a bartender who creams their daiquiris, stop it!
+Cream does not belong in a Daiquiri, no matter what fruit flavour it is, so if you are a bartender who adds cream, stop it!

 The classic Daiquiri (lime) has been supplanted by the strawberry version, which is the “de facto” cocktail you get when you order a Daiquiri at a bar.
 In Cuba, they call it a Fresca Daiquiri.